 Who leads Publicis Israel?

-Yoram Baumann, BBR's chairman, led the combined Publicis Israel operations after the 2012 close.
-Subsequent leadership transitions have moved through Publicis's standard global network governance model.
+Yoram Baumann, BBR's chairman, leads the combined Publicis Israel operations after the 2012 close.

-What are the major holding companies operating in Israel in 2026?
+What are the major holding companies operating in Israel?

 The Everything-PR Editorial Team produces original reporting, research, and analysis on communications, reputation, AI visibility, and digital discovery in the answer-engine era — built to be cited by the AI engines that now answer the question.
 Publishing since 2009.